-The American Saddlebred is an all-purpose breed, created in the United States after 250 years of selective breeding.
-Today's 5 gaited, ultimate show ring star performs well in many other disciplines.
+The American Saddlebred, reated in the United States after 250 years of selective breeding, is today’s 5 gaited, ultimate show ring star and also a champion in many other disciplines.

-Known today as PRE (pure Spanish), the Andalusian breed traces to the Iberian wild steeds from prehistoric times and has provided foundations of many other breeds.
-Most American breeds descent from the Spanish.
+Known today as PRE (pure Spanish), the Andalusian traces to the Iberian wild steeds from prehistoric times and has provided foundation bloodlines for many breeds, including almost all in America.

-The Anglo-Arab combines the Arabian and Thoroughbred breeds and has been a preferred all around favorite for over 150 years in both Britain and France especially, and Europe in general.
+The Anglo-Arab is a combination of Arabian and Thoroughbred and has been a preferred all around favorite for over 150 years in Britain, France especially, and Europe in general.

-The Argentine Criollo is a breed renown for endurance over great distances and varying terrain.
-The breed is easy to handle, agile and quite speedy too for competition sports.
+The Argentine Criollo is renown for endurance over great distances and varying terrain, is easy to handle, agile and quite speedy too for competition sports.

 Australian Stock Horse

-The Australian Stock Horse is a breed once called the Waler, and the working horse of its country.
+The Australian Stock Horse , once called the Waler, is the working horse of its country.
 Once world famous as cavalry mounts, cow work and carriage transport, a perservation societiy was formed in 1971.

-Azteca is the first breed developed in Mexico, and is both lively and docile, famous for their paces and action.
-The breed is as suitable for ranch work as they are for dressage.
+Azteca is the first breed developed in Mexico, and is both lively and docile, famous for their paces and action, and as suitable for ranch work as they are for dressage.

-The Barb is a breed tht originated in northwestern Africa, similar to the Iberian in build, with a convex profile and a good degree of collection in way of going.
+The Barb originated in northwestern Africa, and is similar to the Iberian in build, with a convex profile and a good degree of collection in way of going.
 A Barb stallion was one of the foundation sires of the Thoroughbred.

-The Bashkir is a Russian breed from steppes with endurance and a great tolerance for work in all weather.
-Bred pure, they are also crossed with other Russian breeds.
+The Bashkir, from the Russian steppes, is noted for endurance and a great tolerance for work in all weather.
+Bred pure, they are also used to improve other Russian breeds.
 Koumiss, a health product is made from a Bashkir mare’s milk.

-The Boer or Boerperd is a breed developed in South Africa, but was also influenced by American Quarter blood, along with Saddlebred and Standardbred.
-A stud book was finally foremed in 1942.
+The Boer or Boerperd was developed in South Africa, but was also influenced by American Quarter blood, along with Saddlebred and Standardbred.
+A stud book was finally formed in 1942.

-The Brumby is the wild horse of Australia, with those who wish to preserve the breed and those who do not.
+The Brumby is the wild horse of Australia, with those who wish to preserve them and those who do not.
 There is no doubt Brumbies would be excellent in endurance competitions!
 Their plight is similar to that of America’s Mustangs.